 Once companies understand the fundamentals of campaign attribution, they can dive deeper into their ad network data and optimize ad spend by refining their attribution windows, measuring install quality based on engagement, and then blacklist ineffective sub-publishers that may be costing installs without any significant return on investment

 Calculated metrics that expose install quality, mapped against acquisition metrics, can offer insights into wasted ad spend, fraudulent downloads or incent spend, and, of course, a rich supply of growth opportunities.

 Grant Simmons, Director of Client Analytics at Kochava, recently said, “Your data holds a wealth of insight and potential cost savings, if you know where to look.
 Reviewing dozens of client accounts has revealed that most advertisers can expect to save between 10% and 35% on their mobile ad spend, simply by analyzing the data they are already tracking.”

 Simmons will be presenting “Focused Analysis for Better Marketing Decisions” at the upcoming Mobile Analytics Summit, an event dedicated to mobile marketers, analysts and product owners dedicated to optimizing experiences and mobile marketing processes.
-Register now to attend the event.

 About the AuthorLinkedIn More Content by Jack Vawdrey